kanselarij-vlaanderen/csv-parser-service/README.md

 # Press release CSV Parser service

-CSV parser microservice that has an endpoint which finds a CSV file and returns the rows of the CSV as JSON
+CSV parser microservice that has an endpoint which finds a CSV file by id.
+That csv's first line (column headers) will be the keys for the JSON it returns and every row will be an instance of such an object.

 ## How to